 Concussion treatment

-General recommendations for concussion recovery include a short period of rest, followed by a gradual return to activity under the supervision of a medical professional.
+General recommendations for concussion recovery include a short period of rest (24 to 48 hours), followed by a gradual return to activity under the supervision of a medical professional.
 Caring for a concussion can involve a variety of treatments to manage symptoms and a team of health professionals, depending on the symptoms and how a person’s condition improves.

 Concussion healing time varies